 Those who went to Vietnam, and those who didn’t, all suffered.
 Veterans suffered because of what they endured there, and the reception they received upon return.
 Draft dodgers suffered because a) of guilt for escaping while others, including their friends, did not, and b) they left their homes for years, maybe forever, evading FBI and military police.
 Those who took what they hoped would be a tolerable option, such as medic, were still traumatized by what they had to patch up.

 PTSD had long been known of course: shell shock, ‘he’s never been the same since’.
 But it was something you were supposed to get yourself over: put it behind you and get on with your life.
 The parents of the Vietnam era lived through World War II.
 They knew what it was to fight, and what it was like to get news of your war dead.
 Like their parents who had gone through the “Great War”, you went if your country called, like it or not.
-The WWII fathers knew they had stopped a monster and an invasion, and here were their sons saying “hell no, we won’t go.”
+The WWII fathers knew they had stopped a monster and an invasion.
+Yet here were their sons saying “hell no, we won’t go.”

 And that, children of the Baby Boomers, is what your daddy did in the war.
 If he doesn’t talk much about it, preferring to blast his eardrums with the Rolling Stones, you might think about why that is.
 He lived through a time of war never before or since replicated in North American history, whether or not he has a service medal.
 By the way, Pete Seeger also was a veteran of the US Army in the Pacific in WWII.